mathisdt/webuntis-fetcher/README.md

 If you installed manually and used `-e` on `pip3 install`, then it's also not hard: just execute `git pull`.
 But even if you didn't, it's not much harder: First do `git pull` and then another `pip3 install .`.

+# License

+This project is licensed under GPL v3.
+If you submit or contribute changes, these are automatically licensed under GPL v3 as well.
+If you don't want that, please don't submit the contribution (e.g. pull request)!